nefarious-kitsune/aow-event-proposal/noob.md

 before I got the main hero to level 15.

 Grinding coin for troops is a long and never-ending process.
-If you are struggling mightily and feel fusing troops is the way out, then by all means visit the Temple of Fusion.
+If you are mightily struggling and feel fusing troops is the way out, then by all means visit the Temple of Fusion.

 When you fuse troops, make sure the fusion has no negative effect on your three basic formations.

-## 9. Level 9 Troops (Ogre Warrior???)
+## 10. Level 9 Troops (Ogre Warrior???)